wkandek/kubernetes-dev-cluster/Readme.md

 Kubernetes Dashboard will also be deployed with rbac token authentication.

-## Customize the Vagrantfile before Installation:
+## III.
+Vagrantfile Customization:

 The following variables are defined at the top of the Vagrantgfile.
-Recommend using a command line text editor such as vi or nedit.
-KUBEADM must be a uniquely generated value, instructions are provided in the "Variable Definitions" section below.
+Recommend using a command line text editor such as vi or nedit. `KUBEADM` [must be a uniquely generated value], instructions are provided in the "Variable Definitions" section below.

 Variable Name | Default Value             |
 --------------|---------------------------|